niyazmalik/FinDocPipeline/README.md

-# Financial Document Organizer
+# FinDocPipeline

 ## Overview

-**Financial Document Organizer** is a NestJS-based automation tool designed to streamline financial record-keeping.
-It scans your Gmail for invoices and receipts, archives them in Google Drive with a structured naming system, and logs all relevant details in Google Sheets for easy tracking and reporting.
+**FinDocPipeline** is a backend service built with NestJS, PostgreSQL, and Google APIs to automate financial email and document processing.
+It fetches emails from Gmail, classifies them using Gemini AI, organizes attachments in Google Drive, logs records in Google Sheets, and stores structured data in a relational database.

 ## Features